-If the Minister consents to the water observation bore being transferred to the State, the Minister will advise the petroleum tenure or water monitoring authority holder, in writing, within 20 business days of receiving the notice on the approved form from the petroleum tenure or water monitoring authority holder.
+If consent is given for the water observation bore to be transferred to the State, the Chief Executive will advise the petroleum tenure or water monitoring authority holder, in writing, within 20 business days of receiving the notice on the approved form from the petroleum tenure or water monitoring authority holder.

-The notice given to the petroleum tenure or water monitoring authority holder, from the Minister, will detail when the transfer to the State is effected.
+The notice given to the petroleum tenure or water monitoring authority holder, from the Chief Executive, will detail when the transfer to the State is effected.

-If the petroleum tenure or water monitoring authority holder does not receive a notice from the Minister within 20 business days of the Minister receiving the notice lodged on the approved form from the petroleum tenure or water monitoring authority holder, the bore must be decommissioned as provided for in section 292 of the Petroleum and Gas (Production and Safety) Act 2004.
+If the petroleum tenure or water monitoring authority holder does not receive a notice from the Chief Executive within 20 business days of the Chief Executive receiving the notice lodged on the approved form from the petroleum tenure or water monitoring authority holder, the bore must be decommissioned as provided for in section 292 of the Petroleum and Gas (Production and Safety) Act 2004.